brainflow-dev/brainflow/_posts/2021-01-04-data-visualization.md

 Let's start by acquiring a small data sample and plotting it.
 We'll get to streaming the data later.

-TODO: script is on other laptop.
-Also show results in command line from succesful connection?
-* Connect to BrainFlow
-* Get Data
-* Make VegaLite plot

 First we have to connect to the gForce Pro device using BrainFlow.
 You can find how to do this in other languages in the BrainFlow docs [examples section](https://brainflow.readthedocs.io/en/stable/Examples.html).

 ```